darrenks/nibbles/docs/tutorial_minutiae.md

 	[list, anyT, fn2 (\[l, x]->[x,elemT l])]

 This means the first arg is a list, the second is any type, the third is a function that returns 2 values (denoted from fn2).
 The lambda expression isn't that function's type as you might expect.
-Instead it is a function which returns what the arg types of this function will be based on the previos args to `ma`.
+Instead it is a function which returns what the arg types of this function will be based on the previous args to `ma`.
 Here it says your function will receive 2 args, the first being the same type as the `anyT` and the second the same type as the element type of the `list`.

 Next we have the generated Haskell code: